NashJames/Holocron.io/README.md

 ## Project Structure

-The main content is located in the `src` directory.
+The main content is located in the `pages` directory.
 The folders inside follow a structure equivalent of the URL, where navigating code is similar to navigating the app itself.

 - `pages/` contains all TypeScript and CSS relevant to the creation of the frontend
 - `public/` contains all static assets, including images, videos and fonts